Manuscript formatting requirements

 - The full name of each author must be presented in the exact format they should appear for publication, including or excluding any middle names or initials as required.

-- The affiliation of each contributing author should be correct.
+- The affiliation of each contributing author should be correct and include the address.
 The affiliation listed should be where they were based at the time that the research for the paper was conducted.

 Authors, who wish to include these items, should save them together in an MS Word file to be uploaded with the submission.
 If they are to be included, a brief professional biography of not more than 100 words should be supplied for each named author.